iplaydatguitar/PetRace/README.md

 1. Fork this repository, and clone your fork
 2. Modify the code as requested for each exercise below
 3. Complete the exercises in the order they are given
+4. DO NOT delete the branches that you create for each exercise when merging them to main
-4. Make sure your forked repository is public
+5. Make sure your forked repository is public
-5. Provide a link to your forked repository to those who provided the link to this repository
+6. Provide a link to your forked repository to those who provided the link to this repository

 Once you complete step #5 the hiring manager and team will review your repository within two business days.